Omari Hardwick: “My Name Gives Me Something To Strive For”

 In nearly every facet of his life, Hardwick has two sides.
 Just like now he’s sports guy, but also a serious actor and poet–a straight up artist.
 But it all works.
 “I would say, as loving as I am … I am definitely an extremely temperamental man who has a very large temper,” he told BuzzFeed.
 But it’s his job as an actor that pulls it all together.
 “Acting is the art of being and existing, and not being fake,” he added.

-“I hugely attribute sports to my success in entertainment business,” says Omari.
+“I attribute sports to being a huge part my success in entertainment business,” says Omari.
 “Being on the field taught me dedication and discipline.
 I already came from a strict household when I was growing up,…